Skip to main content

 Science-themed illustration with dragonfly, mushrooms, leaf, honeycomb, and a microscope, alongside text stating 'FAMILY SCIENCE DAY' on a green background.

-November 8: Family Science Day: 1:00 - 3:00 p.m.
+February 14: Family Science Day: 1:00 - 3:00 p.m.

 Explore the science of Cedar Creek through hands-on activities and games for mixed ages.
+All ages welcome.
+Children must be accompanied by an adult.
+February's Family Science Day will focus on Limnology — or the study of Lakes!

 Lunch with a Scientist

-November 11: Lunch with a Scientist: 11:30 a.m. - 1:00 p.m.
+March 10: Lunch with a Scientist: 11:30 a.m. - 1:00 p.m.

 Join us for Lunch with a Scientist hosted by Cedar Creek Ecosystem Science Reserve.
 Every second Tuesday of the month from 11:30 a.m. - 1:00 p.m., Minnesota-connected scientists will highlight scientific research related to ecosystems.
-November's program will be online only.
+March's program will be online only.

 Stack of chapter books with green background

-December 3: Ecology Book Club (Online): 6:30 p.m.
+March 25: Ecology Book Club (Online): 6:30 p.m.

 Are you interested in our impact on planet Earth?
 The web of life?
 Climate change?
 Nature?
 Ecology?
 If so, this book club is the place for you.
 Join us as we continue our journey of lifelong learning.
 The Ecology Book Club meets online at 6:30 p.m. on Zoom.
 Register online.